Burning Seed 2025 date choices

 About The Town Council:

-Just like you, the four volunteers on TC all live and love to burn.
-We firmly believe in the power of creativity, ingenuity, community, respect and love, and live our daily lives practising the 10 Principles of Burning Man and the 11th Principle of Deep Consent.
+Just like you, the four volunteers on TC all live and love to burn according to the 10 Principles of Burning Man.

-While we are experienced burners, builders, dreamers and doers, we are directors of a new company charged with the task of building the container which facilitates the event we all love so much.
-We have what it takes to play the hundreds of different strings to get our mutant machine moving again.
-But we need your support, patience and participation for the symphony to be harmonious.
+We are directors of a new company charged with the task of building the container which facilitates the event we all love so much, and we need your support, patience, and participation for the symphony to be harmonious.
 We humbly ask that you grant us that grace, at least in this acceleration stage.

-1 - Time pressure - Burning Seed is a very large-scale volunteer-run event.
-Getting it coordinated requires not only an incredible amount of energy from our volunteers but also going through several layers of bureaucracy to secure Matong State forest, fire permits, liaise with our stakeholders, organise city services and every bit of administration and infrastructure that must be ready before we hit the Paddock.
+1 - Time pressure - Burning Seed is a large volunteer-run event.
+Getting it coordinated requires not only an incredible amount of energy from volunteers but also engaging with the default world requirements to secure Matong State forest, fire permits, liaise with our stakeholders, organise city services and every bit of administration and infrastructure that must be ready before we hit the Paddock.
 This means the date choice has to be made nearly a year in advance to execute the necessary steps to build the city we love.

 2 - Long Weekends - Including a public holiday in the event vastly improves accessibility to people who can’t afford to take unpaid leave.
 It also upgrades the event from a weekend half consumed by driving to an actual multi-day event.

 3 - Effigy and Temple Burn & Flame Effects Art Safety - We made the decision to avoid the risk of producing another no-fire burn.
 This felt like too big a deviation from the cultural practices of Burning Seed to make without extensive consultation, for which we do not have time at this juncture.
-We understand that “to burn or not to burn” is a salient conversation in the global burner community.
-We made a call in the best interest of rebuilding Burning Seed and we stand by our decision.
+We understand that “to burn or not to burn” is a salient conversation in the global burner community and to do that decision justice requires much more ongoing discussion among the community.

-Safety third FIRST - Conducting safe large-scale burns is paramount.
+Conducting safe large-scale burns is paramount.
 We can not afford mistakes when it comes to burning.
-Burning Seed happens in the middle of a forest and running an exceedingly risky burn is non-negotiable.
+Burning Seed happens in the middle of a pine forest and running an exceedingly risky burn is non-negotiable due to its threat to both the local area and the possibility of burning in future.

 Given this, we had to go through a process of elimination to secure a date that would provide us with the most favourable conditions for a safe burn.